📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Step 7: Post-Treatment Recovery

 Reintroduce activated carbon filtration.
 Add a quality aquarium probiotic to help restore any beneficial bacteria affected during treatment.
-Monitor the fish for 48 hours in the hospital tank before returning it to the main display.
+Monitor the Bird for 48 hours in the hospital tank before returning it to the main display.

 Safety, Side Effects, and Precautions